Distance Encoding: Design Provably More Powerful Neural Networks for Graph Representation Learning: Introduction

-Despite the success of GNNs in a variety of graph-related domains, their representation power in structural representation learning was found limited~\cite{xu2018powerful,morris2019weisfeiler}.
-Recent works proved that the structural representation power of GNNs that follow the above framework is bounded by the 1-WL test~\cite{weisfeiler1968reduction,xu2018powerful,morris2019weisfeiler} (we shall refer to these GNNs as WLGNNs).
-Concretely, WLGNNs yield same vector representations for any structure that the 1-WL test cannot distinguish.
-Consider an extreme case: If node attributes are all the same, any node in a $r$-regular graph will be associated with the same representation.
-Such an issue becomes even worse when WLGNNs are used to extract representations of node sets, \textit{e.g.}, node-pairs for link prediction (Fig.~\ref{fig:WLGNN} (a)), as they always miss capturing the correlation between the representations of nodes.
-A few works have been recently proposed to improve the power of WLGNNs.
-However, they either focus on building theory for only entire-graph representations~\cite{morris2019weisfeiler,murphy2019relational,maron2018invariant,chen2019equivalence,maron2019provably}, or show empirical success using heuristic methods without theoretical characterization~\cite{zhang2018link,you2019position,chen2019path,maziarka2020molecule,klicpera2019diffusion,chien2020joint}.
-We review them in detail in Section~\ref{sec:related-works}.
+Despite the success of GNNs, their representation power in representation learning is limited~\cite{xu2018powerful}.
+Recent works proved that the representation power of GNNs that follow the above framework is bounded by the 1-WL test~\cite{weisfeiler1968reduction,xu2018powerful,morris2019weisfeiler} (We shall refer to these GNNs as WLGNNs).
+Concretely, WLGNNs yield identical vector representations for any subgraph structure that the 1-WL test cannot distinguish.
+Consider an extreme case: If node attributes are all nodes are the same, then for any node in a $r$-regular graph GNN will output identical representation.
+Such an issue becomes even worse when WLGNNs are used to extract representations of node sets, \textit{e.g.}, node-pairs for link prediction (Fig.~\ref{fig:WLGNN} (a)).
+A few works have been recently proposed to improve the power of WLGNNs~\cite{maron2019provably}.
+However, they either focus on building theory only for entire-graph representations~\cite{morris2019weisfeiler,murphy2019relational,maron2018invariant,chen2019equivalence,maron2019provably}, or show empirical success using heuristic methods without strong theoretical characterization~\cite{zhang2018link,you2019position,chen2019path,maziarka2020molecule,klicpera2019diffusion,chien2020joint}.
+We review these methods in detail in Section~\ref{sec:related-works}.